This article provides an in-depth fundamental analysis of Gujarat Automotive Gears Ltd, an Indian manufacturer of auto and tractor gear parts.

 The relevant details are given in the annual report of Gujarat Automotive Gears Ltd for FY2011.
-Tax of about INR 1.9 cr. seems high when looked in light of operating income of about INR 2.5 cr.
-However, there is a one-time exception income from profit of sale of land of INR 5.2 cr.
-Tax paid by the company in FY2011 includes the tax paid on the profit from land sale as well.
+A tax of about INR 1.9 cr. seems high when looked in the light of operating income of about INR 2.5 cr.
+However, there is a one-time exception income from the profit of the sale of land of INR 5.2 cr.
+Tax paid by the company in FY2011 includes the tax paid on the profit from the land sale as well.

 Long-term deposit of INR 9 cr.
 (Note 9 of FY2014 annual report):

-Upon gross level analysis of the balance sheet of Gujarat Automotive Gears Ltd at March 31, 2014 and comparing is with the financial data at March 31, 2013, an investor can notice the following things:
+Upon gross level analysis of the balance sheet of Gujarat Automotive Gears Ltd on March 31, 2014, and comparing is with the financial data at March 31, 2013, an investor can notice the following things: